 What skills are required to work on the sources you plan to use?

 You need to show that you have the linguistic competence to pursue your research.
 With few exceptions, original sources must be read in the original languages; if the principal historical literature is not in English, you must be able to read it too.
 Palaeographic problems aren’t confined to ancient writing.
 You might have to tackle early modern or other scripts that are hard to decipher.
 Even with fluent German, an applicant baffled by the Gothic script and typeface would flounder without undertaking ancillary study.
-Training is available at the Open University, and you should demonstrate awareness of the skills that you need to acquire.
+Training is available at The Open University, or in some circumstances you can be funded to undertake training elsewhere, and you should demonstrate awareness of the skills that you need to acquire.

 Do you have the technical competence to handle any data-analysis your thesis may require?